 Oktoberfest in Munich, the world's most famous beer festival, takes place every year in late September to early October.
 It draws over 6 million visitors to the Wiesn (festival grounds) and is one of the most popular times of year to visit Germany.

-Find out when Oktoberfest in Munich is held each year, as well as the best times to book a table, accommodation, and more.
-All this planning will help you raise a glass in victory - Prost (cheers)!
+Find out when Oktoberfest in Munich is held each year, as well as the best times to book a table, accommodations, and more.
+All this planning will help you raise a glass in victory - prost (cheers)!